Neptune-Crypto/neptune-legacy/README.md

 - Open PowerShell to run the following commands.
 - Download the repository: `git clone https://github.com/Neptune-Crypto/neptune-core.git`
 - Enter the repository: `cd neptune-core`
-- Checkout the release branch `git checkout release`.
+- Checkout the release tag `git checkout release`.
 (Alternatively, for an *unstable development* branch, skip this step.)

 - Run `cargo install --locked --path .`

 ## Running & Connecting

-- Generate a wallet file: `neptune-cli generate-wallet`
 - Run neptune-core daemon: `neptune-core` with flags
     - `--peers [ip_address:port]` to connect to a given peer, for instance `--peers 139.162.193.206:19798`